ELee-Wuollet13/TicketMasters/README.md

 # Credits
 * Inspiration for readme design from ( https://github.com/1adog1/eve-watchman )
-* Many elements herein were possible thanks to the extensive documetation and information for the Bootstrap project.
+* Many elements herein were possible thanks to the extensive documentation and information for the Bootstrap project.

 #License
 * This repository is offered under the MIT license